luisclaudio26/minimalPT/tutorial/TaoOfLTS.md

 ### First words ###

+---

+While working my "tutorial" on how I built my bidirectional pathtracing, I noticed that first of all I wanted to write the "Light Transport Theory 101" I ever wanted to read when I started.
+Here there are no real implementation stuff, but rather the best description I could give to the single problem that every renderer must solve, no matter whether they use classical pathtracing, bdpt, MLT, even less if they are implemented in single-threaded CPU or using OptiX to run on fancy RTX cards.
+I see that people on twitter, because they're more experienced, are always talking about implementation details and how to speed up things using one technique or another;
+as a beginner myself, I think that first we need to grasp the concepts, the big picture;
+after building a solid foundation, navigating among different LTS algorithms and their implementations is a matter of searching for the concepts you already know in the lines of the code you're working with.

+This text is one of the references I wish I had when I started: small, not worried about particular algorithms or implementation, and something that allowed me to actually _build_ the classical algorithms myself, instead of simply copy-pasting them from another place.
+Above all, I wanted a good introduction before going to Physically-based Rendering or Veach's thesis.

+---

   This is the first part of a series where I'll be sharing with you my work, problems, and solutions towards while implementing a basic bidirectional pathtracing.
   I started with a blank screen and ended up with a "low fat" rendering system with